Skip to content

 buffer_out boolean

-boolean option to buffer out the extent to insure coordinates created cover map extent. default=true
+Buffer out the extent to insure coordinates created cover map extent.
+Default = true.

 True